broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 Overall, the GVS workflow:

-1. Imports the gvcfs into BigQuery.
+1. Imports the GVCFs into BigQuery.
 2. Trains the filtering model.
-1. Extracts VCF files.
+3. Extracts VCF files.

 The steps of the workflow, in addition to the GATK tools used in each step, are described below.
 Custom tools are used throughout the workflow to read from and write to the BigQuery dataset.